top of page

 I am thrilled that my proposal to present an academic paper on two Italian Canadian writers, Caterina Edwards and Silvia Falsaperla at the Canadian Association for Italian Studies conference in Bologna, Italy has been accepted!

-I had a piece accepted to Moonstone Press's 2025 Haiku Anthology,
+I had a piece accepted to Moonstone Press's

-a piece in "Silence is Consent"
+"Silence is Consent"

 In addition, my California poem, Pelican's Prayer was engraved onto a picnic table in the legacy project, the Coburgh Ontario Picnic Table Anthology.